PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Digital Transformation/DataLab Week 2. Day 2.md

 Once it’s done, you will be asked to go through the Nielson paper.
 We used this paper as an inspiration for this block.
 Therefore, reading this paper, will help you to understand the nature of this block’s assignment.
 And finally, we will finish todays DataLab with amazing guest lecture by Dasha Simons from IBM.
 She will tell you everything about Ethics in AI.

-Furthermore, today you will have your bi-weekly formative feedback session with your mentor (Further details to follow, see Microsoft Teams).

 ## Questions or issues?